Coset Sum: an alternative to the tensor product in wavelet construction: Coset sum

 {\bf Example 4: A family of $\dm$-D biorthogonal coset sum refinement masks.} For each $k\in\NN$, we choose $U_{2k}$ in (\ref{eq:defU2k}) as a univariate interpolatory refinement mask.
 By Theorem~\ref{thm:main}(a)(c), $\mathcal{C}_\dm[U_{2k}]$ is an $\dm$-D interpolatory refinement mask with accuracy number $2k$.
 It is straightforward to see that for each $k\in\NN$, \be S_{2k}:=U_{2k}(3-2U_{2k}) \ee is biorthogonal\footnote{Given a refinement filter, a dual refinement filter is not uniquely determined in general.
-The specific choice of the dual filter of $U_{2k}$ as in (\ref{eq:defS2k}) was obtained after scrutinizing a result (Theorem 2) of \cite{Hur}.} to $U_{2k}$.
+The specific choice of the dual filter of $U_{2k}$ as in (\ref{eq:defS2k}) can be obtained, for example, from Proposition 2.1 in \cite{JS}.
+See also Theorem 2 in \cite{Hur} for an alternative derivation based on a critical representation of the Laplacian pyramid (\cite{BA}).} to $U_{2k}$.
 By Theorem~\ref{thm:main}(b), $\mathcal{C}_\dm[U_{2k}]$ is biorthogonal to $\mathcal{C}_\dm[S_{2k}]$.
 Since $S_{2k}$ has at least $2k$ accuracy and $1-S_{2k}$ has a zero of order at least $2k$ at the origin, by the Remark on Theorem~\ref{thm:main}(c), $\mathcal{C}_\dm[S_{2k}]$ has at least $2k$ accuracy.
-The filters for the cases $k=\dm=2$ are depicted in Figure~\ref{figure:C2U4} and \ref{figure:C2S4}. \endproof
+The filters for the case $k=\dm=2$ are depicted in Figure~\ref{figure:C2U4} and \ref{figure:C2S4}.
+Using the standard tool in wavelet literature (see, for example, \cite{LLS} and references therein), one can show that both $\mathcal{C}_2[U_{4}]$ and $\mathcal{C}_2[S_{4}]$ generate the refinable functions that are in $L^2(\RR^2)$ (cf. Figure~\ref{figure:s4u4refinement}). \endproof

 Similar to the tensor product case, the coset sum can actually take different univariate refinement masks.
 However, since the cardinality of the set $\set'$ is $2^\dm-1$, we have $2^\dm-1$ different directions to consider, instead of $\dm$ different coordinate directions for the tensor product case.
 In such a case the $\dm$-D coset sum refinement can be written as \be \mathcal{C}_n[(R_\nu)_{\nu\in\set'}](\ome):={1\over 2^{\dm-1}}\left(1-2^{\dm-1} +\sum_{\nu\in\set'}R_\nu(\ome\cdot\nu)\right), \ee where $R_\nu$, $\nu\in\set'$, are possibly distinct univariate refinement masks for different direction $\nu$.